TMiclot/MICLOT/README.md

 # Usage & Documentations

 - For **installation** and details about the technical features and theory behind the software, read the [User guide](User_Guide/Manual.md).
 - To start exploring the software, you can take look at the [Tutorials](Tutorial/Tutorials.md).

+# Contributing

+The project seeks to harness the collective expertise and efforts of researchers within a unified project.
+The ultimate goal is to provide a comprehensive solution, consolidated into a single tool, to adapt to the diverse needs of users.

+We invite and welcome contributions from anyone interested in joining our community and contributing to the project's growth.
+Whether you'd like to develop new features, resolve existing bugs, refine the code, perform tests, enhance the documentation, create tutorials, or share your ideas, we encourage your participation.

+Currently, we do not have a formal protocol in place for contributions.
+So please simply send an email to [tom.miclot@jh-inst.cas.cz](tom.miclot@jh-inst.cas.cz)

 # Citing us

 Miclot, T. & Timr, S. The famous title. *Journal* ...

 Made with :heart: by Tom Miclot